broxus/eth-ton-abi-converter/README.md

     // Will print base64 encoded BOC
     console.log(tonCell);
 } catch(e) {
-    // Add parser errors are thrown as exceptions console.error(e);
+    // All parser errors are thrown as exceptions console.error(e);
 }
 ```